mikenemat/org.openhab.binding.plum/readme.txt

 In the target dir...no clue if it works

 Currently working:
--Plum LightPads can be controlled via OpenHAB as switches -Plum LightPads receive status / event updates in OpenHAB in real-time based on physical interaction -Plum LightPads receive status / event updates on OpenHAB startup (polling) starting at 60s and repeating every 60s forward.
+-Plum LightPads can be controlled via OpenHAB as switches (Local HTTP) -Plum LightPads receive status / event updates in OpenHAB in real-time based on physical interaction (Local TCP Stream) -Plum LightPads receive status / event updates on OpenHAB startup (polling) starting at 60s and repeating every 60s forward.
+(Local HTTP)

 Soon to be working:
 -Plum LightPads can be dimmed / treated as dimmers instead of switches